splatlab/cqf/README.md

 This library depends on libssl.

-The code uses two new instructions to implement select on machine words introduced in intel's Haswell line of CPUs.
+The code uses two new instructions to implement select on machine words introduced in Intel's Haswell line of CPUs.
 However, there is also an alternate implementation of select on machine words to work on CPUs older than Haswell.

 To build on a Haswell or newer hardware: